Rain regime segmentation of Sentinel-1 observation learning from NEXRAD collocations with Convolution Neural Networks: Proposed Deep learning framework

-Koch filters, introduced by \cite{10.1109/tgrs.2003.818811}, are four different high-pass filters that each detect different patterns thus allowing the detection of heterogeneous areas of ocean surface roughness.
+Koch's filters, introduced by \cite{10.1109/tgrs.2003.818811}, are four different high-pass filters that each detect different patterns thus allowing the detection of heterogeneous areas of ocean surface roughness.
 Their original use was to identify areas where backscatter is caused by non-wind phenomena (ships, rain, interference, tidal currents...), as this would exclude these areas from a wind speed/direction estimate.
-Koch filters can be optimized to produce binary rainfall maps, as precipitation is a major source of heterogeneity \citep{rs13163155}.
+Koch's filters can be optimized to produce binary rainfall maps, as precipitation is a major source of heterogeneity \cite{rs13163155}.

-Specifically, Koch filters are defined as four different high-pass filters scaled by a linear function and clipped to maintain the result between 0 and 1.
+Specifically, Koch's filters are defined as four different high-pass filters scaled by a linear function and clipped to maintain the result between 0 and 1.
 The output of the filters is the root mean square of these clippings. \cite{rs13163155} estimated thresholds in order to derive binary rain maps from this final value, depending on the resolution and polarization of the input.
-We extended this framework to multi-threshold segmentation by rewriting the Koch filters as a Convolutional Neural Network (CNN) defining the scaling function parameters.
+We extended this framework to multi-threshold segmentation by rewriting the Koch's filters as a Convolutional Neural Network (CNN) defining the scaling function parameters.
 The four high-pass filters were used on the input and left side as in the original version.
 To guarantee a non-zero gradient, the clipping is replaced by the sigmoid function $\sigma(x) = [1+ \exp(-a(x+b))]^{-1}$.
 We set $a=4$ and $b=0.5$ so that the inflection point is at x=0.5, $\sigma(0.5)=0.5$ and $\frac{d\sigma}{dx}(0.5)=1$.
-The change in activation affects the filter result, but the relative difference from the original Koch filter is only 0.8\% when initialized with the same parameters.
-Figure \ref{fig:koch_cnn} illustrates this Koch filter incorporated into the CNN.
-This formulation allows for segmentations for different rain thresholds, unlike the original rain detection \citep{rs13163155}.
+The change in activation affects the filter result, but the relative difference from the original Koch's filters is only 0.8\% when initialized with the same parameters.
+Figure \ref{fig:koch_cnn} illustrates this Koch's filters incorporated into the CNN.
+This formulation allows for segmentations for different rain thresholds, unlike the original rain detection \cite{rs13163155}.

-The model is trained to minimize the mean square error with the Adam optimizer, a learning rate of $10^{-3}$ over 200 epochs with a batch size of 32.
-As previously mentioned, the convolution kernels were initialized following the original Koch filter formulation \citep{10.1109/tgrs.2003.818811}.
+The model is trained to minimize the mean square error with the ADAptive Moment estimation (ADAM) optimizer, a learning rate of $10^{-3}$ over 200 epochs with a batch size of 32.
+ADAM is an optimizer commonly used in deep learning schemes as it combines gradient momentum and adaptive learning rate to accelerate the convergence of the model \cite{kingma2017adam}.
+As previously mentioned, the convolution kernels were initialized following the original Koch's filters formulation \cite{10.1109/tgrs.2003.818811}.